alexjab/node-simple-eta/README.md

  < 20000      | __50__
  >= 20000     | __90__

-If you do not explicitely specify a mode of transportation, the following rule will be used to infer it:
+If you do not explicitely specify a mode of transportation, the library will infer it from the overall distance according to the following rules:

  Distance (m) | Mode of transportation
 --------------|-----------------------